Analyticverse/bigquery-views-demo/README.md

 # bigquery-views-demo

-These demo scripts were written to demonstrate how to download data from a view in BigQuery using a SQL query.
+These demo scripts were written for the Connect Coordinating Center Feedback and Review meeting on March 16, 2023.
+They demonstrate how to access data from a view in BigQuery using a SQL query.

 ### Materialized Views in BigQuery